-Best Ways to Welcome Spring
+Best Ways to Welcome Spring in New England

 Spring is the season to grab your sneakers or hiking boots and walk away the winter blues.
-There are lots of trails and parks to get you moving, but we can’t help loving Mount Monadnock for its scenic views and stunning summit, not to mention it’s just up the road from the Yankee office!
+There are lots of trails and parks to get you moving, but we can’t help loving Mount Monadnock for its scenic views and stunning summit, not to mention it’s just up the road from the Yankee offices!
 See for yourself why it’s one of the most popular climbs in the world.
 Just make sure you check the weather conditions before setting out.

 Another sure sign of spring is the opening of ice cream stands and dairy bars all across New England.
 Whether you like yours in a cup, cone, or blended into a malted frappe, our love for great ice cream is something we can all agree on.
 What’s not so easy is agreeing on where to get it.
 Check out our list of Best Ice Cream in New England and add your thoughts to the comments if we missed your favorite!
 Can’t choose a flavor?
 Here’s a list of 5 Favorite New England Ice Cream Flavors.
 Don’t want to leave the house?
 There’s always the classic Hoodsie Cup!

 Now get outside, and happy spring!